greg-raven/hdc/_posts/2013-11-02-record-number-ride-in-the-rocks.md

 - 'Ride news'
 ---

-LUCERNE VALLEY --- Some walked or ran, but most participants in Saturday’s 5th Annual Ride in the Rocks event soaked up the desert scenery on their mountain bikes.
+LUCERNE VALLEY --- Some walked or ran, but most participants in Saturday's 5th Annual Ride in the Rocks event soaked up the desert scenery on their mountain bikes.

 A record 156 people participated on a glorious fall day that started and finished at Lucerne Valley High School.